cparthur1/Receita/README.md

 # Receita_de_cookie
-This is an exercise for me to test the habilities I should have gotten in this past steps from the Odin course :)
+This project's goal was to test my habilities using CSS and HTML